The Function of Chemotherapy

 On therapy days, prepare according to instructions and sip while undergoing therapy.
 If using Endure, use reverse osmosis water.
 If you can’t get reverse osmosis water, buy Essentia which uses reverse osmosis filtration.
 If using Gerolsteiner and the carbonation bothers you, let it go flat first.
 It is usually soothing for people.
 Since water by itself can be nauseating, be sure to add ice and lemon.

 Grass-fed whey concentrate is higher in CLA, a potent anti-cancer compound.
 Whey protein contains the amino acid precursors glycine, lysine, and glutamine for glutathione (glutamine is needed for repairing the gut which is crucial during chemotherapy), prevents muscle wasting, and provides immunoglobulins for immune system support.
-This particular product also contains chia seeds (electrolyte rich), MCT oil, probiotics for gut healing, and no sugar or artificial sweeteners.
+This particular product also contains chia seeds (

 Use with frozen berries when you get home post-therapy and drink on non-therapy days.